+'''

 check-consistency

+'''

 If this is true (the default value), print a warning if left-margin, line-width, and right-margin do not exactly add up to paper-width, and replace each of these (except paper-width) with their default values (scaled to the paper size if necessary).
-If set to false, ignore any inconsistencies and allow systems to run off the edge of the page.
+If set to #f, ignore any inconsistencies and allow systems to run off the edge of the page.

-'''

 ragged-right

-'''

-If set to true, systems will not fill the line width.
+If set to #t, systems will not fill the line width.
 Instead, systems end at their natural horizontal length.
 Default: #t for scores with only one system, and #f for scores with two or more systems.
 This variable can also be set in a \layout block.